-The opening, the vast majority of viewers see, featuring the I Love Lucy Credits over a heart on satin image, was created specifically for syndication.
+The opening that the vast majority of today’s viewers see, featuring the I Love Lucy credits over a heart on satin image, was created specifically for syndication.
 As originally broadcast, the episodes opened with animated matchstick figures of Lucy and Desi making reference to whomever the particular episode's sponsor was.
 These sequences were created by the famous animation team of Hanna and Barbera, who declined screen credit, because they were legally under exclusive contract to MGM Studios at the time.

-After the conclusion of the sixth season of I Love Lucy, Lucy and Desi decided to cut down on the number of episodes that were filmed.
-Instead, they extended I Love Lucy to 60 minutes, with a big guest star each episode.
-They renamed the show the The Lucille Ball-Desi Arnaz Show that was later changed, for syndication, to The Lucy-Desi Comedy Hour.
+In 1957 at the conclusion of the sixth season of I Love Lucy, Lucy and Desi decided to cut down on the number of episodes that were filmed each season.
+Instead, they extended I Love Lucy to 60 minutes, featuring a big guest star each episode.
+They renamed the show to The Lucille Ball-Desi Arnaz Show that was later changed, for syndication, to The Lucy-Desi Comedy Hour.
 Thirteen hour-long episodes aired from 1957 to 1960.
 During its run, I Love Lucy and its stars earned four Primetime Emmy Awards.
 All four actors have stars on the Hollywood Walk of Fame.

 Because of limited space on the sound stage, the Ricardo's bedroom and the Mertz's living room are on the same set with different furniture.